Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Results: Training and Evaluating Models

-With each model, the learned parameters are used to make future state predictions up to the eddy turn over time scale with the same turbulent Mach number used in training and two different turbulent Mach numbers.
-The generalization error is then computed using the field based loss normalized with respect to the kinetic energy from DNS over a range of time scales and turbulent Mach numbers, as seen in Fig. \ref{fig:lf_gen_over_time_mt} (a) and (b) respectively.
-Fig. \ref{fig:lf_gen_over_time_mt} clearly shows that there is a gradual improvement in generalizability (decrease in generalization error) as more physics informed SPH based structure is included in the model.
+Discussing in slightly more detail, Fig. \ref{fig:lf_gen_over_time_mt} clearly shows that there is a gradual improvement in generalizability as more physics informed SPH based structure is included in the model.
 Although the most generalizable model is the fully parameterized SPH informed model using the new parameterized smoothing kernel $W_2(a,b)$, there is a close match between $P_{nn}$ (using a NN to approximate the equation of state within the SPH framework Eq. \ref{eq:eos}) and $(\nabla P)_{nn}$ (using a NN to approximate the SPH based pressure gradient Eq. \ref{eq:grad_p}) and the SPH-$W_2(a,b)$ model.
-Thus, relying on a NN to approximate the full acceleration operator without included any conservation laws, although still able to interpolate, does not generalize nearly as well as the SPH-informed models.
-However, within the SPH-informed models, using a NN embedded within the SPH framework (such as in approximating the Equation of State and pressure gradient term) can actually improve generalizability over the uninformed models and the standard SPH-informed model when using the classical cubic or quartic smoothing kernels.
+Thus, within the SPH-informed models, using a NN embedded within the SPH framework (such as in approximating the Equation of State and pressure gradient term) can actually improve generalizability over the uninformed models and the standard SPH-informed model when using the classical cubic or quartic smoothing kernels.
+However, relying on a NN to approximate the full acceleration operator without including any conservation laws, although still being able to interpolate, does not generalize nearly as well as the SPH-informed models.